You’re enjoying your home theater system and realize the bass starts sounding distorted, very soft, extra loud, or strange.

 To diagnose a blown sub, check if the sound quality worsens as you increase the volume.
-The higher the volume, the more distorted the sound becomes and the sub begins to crackle instead of producing clear sound.
+The higher the volume, the more distorted the sound becomes and the sub begins to crackle instead of producing a clear sound.

 What Happens When A Subwoofer Blows?

-When a subwoofer blows, it begins to crackle and pop and produces distorted sound.
+When a subwoofer blows, it begins to crackle and pop and produces a distorted sound.
 This is usually caused by the audio signal overpowering the speaker’s amplifier.
 When the signal transmitted to the amp is too powerful, it results in a blown subwoofer.

 How Do I Stop My Subwoofer From Blowing?